 Seed germinates mainly in autumn, but has been seen to germinate after sufficient summer rainfall in disturbed areas.

 Wind is the main method of dispersal for this weed.
 Seeds can disperse over short distances and whole plants can also be blown around after breaking off at the base.
 Seeds can also be carried on animals, vehicles, machinery and in water.

 Soldier thistle grows rapidly in spring, particularly on heavy red-brown soil and spreads fast in degraded areas with little competition.
 It can compete with crops in favourable conditions.

 A small percentage of solder thistle seeds can remain viable in the soil for several years.
 Plants may appear on recently cultivated areas where there has been no seeding for several years.

 Soldier thistle prefers semi-arid to sub humid areas of temperate regions on dry sandy or stony soils.
-It is a weed of roadsides, channel banks, neglected areas and occasionally cereal crops and pastures in areas with an annual rainfall of 300-600 mm.
+It is a weed of roadsides, channel banks, neglected areas and occasionally cereal crops and pastures in areas with an annual rainfall of 300 to 600mm.

 In Victoria, soldier thistle is found in the Mallee and northern regions of the state.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Soldier thistle and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of soldier thistle and also the optimum time for treatment.